-Sometimes a violation of one of these traffic rules is obvious and was clearly the cause of an accident -- for example, when one driver runs a stop sign and crashes into another.
+Sometimes a violation of one of these traffic rules is obvious and was clearly the cause of an accident—for example, when one driver runs a stop sign and crashes into another.

 To prove negligence, four elements must be met: (1) the driver is legally required to be reasonably careful in the particular situation (this one is a given since drivers must use caution at all times); (2) the driver (or pedestrian or cyclist) was not reasonably careful; and (3) the driver's conduct caused actual injury or damage to someone.
-(To learn more about the law of negligence and fault in traffic accident cases, see Nolo's articles Car Accidents Caused by Negligence and Car Accidents: Proving Fault.)
+(Learn more about car accidents caused by negligence.)

 Whatever the contributing factors, the law says the car making the left turn must wait until it can safely complete the turn before moving in front of oncoming traffic.
 Also, the location of the damage on the cars sometimes makes it difficult for the other driver to argue that the accident happened in some way other than during a left turn.
 So, if you have had an accident in which you ran into someone who was making a left turn in front of you, almost all other considerations of fault go out the window, and the other driver is nearly always liable.

 In states that use the comparative negligence system, if both parties to an accident are negligent, fault is allocated between the parties.
-This means that the victim will not be able to recover fully for injuries or damages, but may get partial compensation.
-In states that follow the contributory negligence system, if both the victim and driver are negligent, the victim is barred from any recovery at all.
+This means that the victim will probably not be able to recover fully for injuries and other losses, but may get partial compensation.
+In states that follow the contributory negligence system, an injured, at-fault person is barred from any financial recovery at all.
 Learn more about contributory and comparative negligence.

 If you are the victim of a trucking accident, understanding who is responsible for your injuries can be complicated.
 There is often a web of players that could be liable, and figuring out who they are isn't always easy.
 Some of the people and companies who could be on the legal hook for a trucking accident include:

 Bicycles are considered "vehicles" in almost every state's official traffic or vehicle code.
 This means that cyclists must follow the same rules of the road that apply to cars, trucks, and motorcycles.
 In an accident between a car and a bicycle, fault is determined by the general principles of negligence.
 Bicyclists will not normally get a break just because their "vehicle" is smaller and powered by human legs.
 For example, if a cyclist runs a red light and is hit by a car that entered the intersection legally, the cyclist will most likely be deemed negligent and be unable to recover for their injuries.

 Take notes.
 The most important thing you can do is to document the entire situation by taking careful notes soon after your accident.
-This step can help make the entire claim process easier on you -- and increase your chances of receiving all the compensation to which you are entitled.
+This step can help make the entire claim process easier on you—and increase your chances of receiving all the compensation to which you are entitled.
 Having notes to remind you of all the details of what happened, and what you went through, is far easier and far more accurate than relying on your memory.

 Write things down as soon as you can: Begin with what you were doing and where you were going, the people you were with, the time, and the weather.
 Include every detail of what you saw, heard, and felt.
-Be sure to add anything you remember hearing anyone -- a person involved in the accident or a witness -- say about the accident.
+Be sure to add anything you remember hearing anyone—a person involved in the accident or a witness—say about the accident.